Cybertots At GWQ

 Cybertots have opened a brand new, innovative and ultra modern nursery in the Great West Quarter in Brentford.

 Cybertots have created the nursery to a unique design that enhances the idea of free flow and provides children with unlimited possibilities for learning and play.
+In addition to the standard Ofsted curriculum, Cybertots teach additional classes to further enhance and broaden our children’s development including Art, Dance and Spanish.

 Instead of traditional classrooms, different activities are accommodated in little houses within our open plan nursery, giving the sense of a village of which the children are the community.